 .
 Some characters won't stop there; next the hero (or villain) in question immediately flies above you in time to intercept you like the human pinball you have become, then strikes you with such force that you are sent flying toward the ground hundreds of feet below, and crashing into the earth like a meteorite.

-Because this attack (especially Type B) implies that the attacker is far stronger than the attacked, it's usually a villain that does the attacking.
+Because this attack (especially Flying Takedown) implies that the attacker is far stronger than the attacked, it's usually a villain that does the attacking.
 When it's the hero attacking, it's usually a Curb-Stomp Battle

 .
 While you're at it, bring out the Wrestler in All of Us